 Micah pressed against the hard bombardier’s seat in the forward dome of the B-29 and sighed.
 Through the bomber’s Plexiglas nose, the sapphire water of the Philippine Sea brushed past as if paint applied to canvas.
-Morning sunlight glistening upon the swells cast silver sparks.
+Sunlight glistening upon the swells cast silver sparks.
 The surrounding beauty failed to improve his sullen mood.
-He had seen too many friends plummeting through the night sky over Japan toward an uncertain fate, toward a wave of fire rolling across whatever city lay below.
-Inside his mind, Micah heard the ticking of an invisible clock and knew he was running an unwinnable race against the inevitable.
+He had seen too many friends plummeting through the Japanese night sky toward an uncertain fate, toward a wave of fire rolling across bombed cities.

 Behind him, Commander Adams nosed the giant plane upward.
-“How are we looking on those engine temperatures?” he asked into his interphone.
+“How are we looking on those engine temperatures?” his voice crackled over the interphone.